 Family First: The Central Pillar of Society

-Family is the cornerstone of the Portuguese social structure.
-Nuclear families maintain incredibly strong ties with extended family, including aunts, uncles, cousins, and godparents (padrinhos), who play significant roles in children’s lives.
-It’s common for three generations to live under the same roof, and adult children often live with their parents until marriage.
-This deep-seated family value explains why punctuality often takes a backseat to relationships—people are considered more important than schedules.
+It’s common for three generations to live under the same roof.
+Adult children often live with their parents until marriage.
+This deep-seated family value explains why punctuality often takes a backseat to relationships, as people are considered more important than schedules.

 Children are completely integrated into social life and welcomed nearly everywhere.
 It’s common to see families with young children dining out late at night or participating in local festivals that continue past midnight.
-This inclusive approach reflects the centrality of the family unit and the community-oriented nature of Portuguese society.

 Essential Etiquette for American Visitors